flatironinstitute/sciware/17_FICluster/main.md

   - Launch a job array with N jobs
   - Have each job get the i-th line in the file
   - Execute our science script with that file
-- Why write a list of files when each Slurm job could run its own `find`?
+- Why write the list when each job could run its own `find`?
+    - Avoid expensive repeated filesystem crawl, when the answer ought to be static
-    - Just to be sure that all jobs agree on the division of work (file sorting, files appearing or disappearing, etc)
+    - Ensure that all jobs agree on the division of work (file sorting, files appearing or disappearing, etc)

 ## Option 2: disBatch